Go Green! - "Race Without A Trace"

 • Minimize impact of packet pick-up process:

-• Utilize a Digital Goodie Bag
+• Utilize a Digital Race Bag

 • Maximize use of paperless marketing strategies such as email newsletters and digital advertisements on televisions located in the facilities of sponsors, host venues, etc.